surge-synthesizer/surge/doc/Developer Guide.md

 mv ~/Library/Caches/AudioUnitCache ~/Desktop
 ```

-For the AU Host, the easiest way to do this is with (Hosting AU)[http://ju-x.com/hostingau.html].
+For the AU Host, the easiest way to do this is with [Hosting AU](http://ju-x.com/hostingau.html).
 Install it and set up a single track containing a surge instance.
 Save that Hosting AU
 configuration as (say) `~/Desktop/Surge.hosting` then run: